nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       attendance to mark.

 ### Find member feature
+The find member feature finds and displays all members that match the parameters specified. **At least one valid parameter** must be supplied.
 #### Implementation
 The find member mechanism is facilitated by `FindMemberCommandParser`.
 `FindMemberCommandParser` implements the following operations:<br>